Save big (up to $1,875) on small business tools with our free membership, business.com+

 4. Select product label colors carefully.

 Beyond the physical attributes of your label, you must design it thoughtfully and choose colors that best represent your product.
 If your brand has specific colors associated with it, you’ll likely match that aesthetic on your product labels to maintain consistency and a cohesive brand image.
-If you’re starting from scratch or have no particular palette established, consider reviewing your competitors’ labels and evaluate ways to use color to differentiate your products from a sea of similar offerings.
+If you’re starting from scratch or have no particular palette established, consider reviewing your competitors’ labels and evaluating ways to use color to differentiate your products from a sea of similar offerings.

 Your printer is an essential partner when choosing colors for your product labels.
 Ask your printer about its resources and ability to print multiple colors using spot or process color on your labels: